nyu-software-engineering/course-materials/slides/containers.md

 --

 - Tag your image with a version number: `docker tag <username>/<repository_name> <username>/<repository_name>:<version>`, where `<version>` is replaced with the version, e.g. `v1`.

+--

+template: docker-build

+## Build for multiple processor types

+Docker images are by default built for the same type of processor type as the machine on which the `docker build` command is run, typically processors that follow the [x86](https://en.wikipedia.org/wiki/X86) instruction set.
+This works fine when building images that will run on common desktop/laptop machines.
+However, many mobile devices and embedded computing devices such as the Raspberry Pi, use [ARM processors](https://en.wikipedia.org/wiki/ARM_architecture_family), whose instruction sets are not compatible with that of `x86` processors.
+When building Docker images that must be able to run on multiple processor types, Docker's [buildx](https://docs.docker.com/engine/reference/commandline/buildx_build/) tool allows building images for multiple processor types in a single command.

+--

+- e.g. `docker buildx build --platform linux/amd64,linux/arm64,linux/arm/v7 -t <username>/<repository_name> .`

 ---